janzheng/Meteor-React-Alt-Base/README.md

 ## Add-on: Handling Images

+Since many blogs have a file attachment or image requirement, I thought it would be fun to add file handling, and to push the boundaries of what I learned from the original [TheMeteorChef tutorial](https://themeteorchef.com/recipes/building-a-blog-with-react/).

 I also added file and image handling to this base tutorial, since images and files popular with blogs.
 Although one could use something like the Imgur API, I wanted to experiment with a fully native experience through the use of [file-collection](https://atmospherejs.com/vsivsi/file-collection) and gridFS.

 Goal: Add user-uploaded header images to each blog post, and a files list